tardate/LittleCodingKata/python/micropython/compiling_macosx/README.md

 # #208 Building MicroPython on macOS

-Quick notes on my first experience building MicroPython on MacOS.
+Quick notes on my first experience building MicroPython on macOS.

 ## Notes